February 10, 2025

 Additionally, there is the potential for Treasury basis arbitrage and yield arbitrage, with certain hedge fund activities regaining momentum in the market.

-have reached new highs for one, two, and three-year bond offerings, highlighting the urgency within this market.
+Current Treasury yields in the U.S. have reached new highs for one, two, and three-year bond offerings, highlighting the urgency within this market.

 The inversion of yields for one-month Treasury bonds compared to three to six-month offerings signals an unusual disconnect, primarily driven by inflation concerns.